bootcamp-s17/world-tour/instructions.md

 7. Seed your tables with data.
 Consult 'database-hints.md' if you need help.

 8. Create a Stop model.
 Remember that stops belongTo tours.
-Test it in tinker.
+Test it in tinker. - DONE

 9. Create a Tour model.
 Remember that a tour hasMany stops.
-Test it in tinker.
+Test it in tinker. - DONE

 10. Create StopsController resource controller (-r flag).